Tanaka-Greinke in ALCS opener; Astros line up aces vs Yanks - WHIZ News

 HOUSTON (AP) — Zack Greinke will start the AL Championship Series opener for the Houston Astros against the New York Yankees and Masahiro Tanaka on Saturday night.

-After the former NL Cy Young winner and midseason acquisition starts Game 1 on Saturday night at Minute Maid Park, the Astros will follow with Justin Verlander, a former AL Cy Young winner, and then Gerrit Cole after his two dominating starts in the AL Division Series against Tampa Bay.
+After the 2009 AL Cy Young winner and midseason acquisition starts Game 1 at Minute Maid Park, the Astros will follow with Justin Verlander, the 2011 AL Cy Young winner, and then Gerrit Cole after his two dominating starts in the AL Division Series against Tampa Bay.

-Manager AJ Hinch on Friday called it a “pretty easy layout,” with all three aces pitching on regular rest.
+“Pretty easy layout.
+They’ll all be on regular rest,” Houston manager AJ Hinch said. “‘Three exceptional starting pitchers, and happy to line them up that way.”

-The Yankees, off since Monday after sweeping Minnesota in the other AL Division series, will go with James Paxton for Game 2 and Luis Severino for Game 3 in New York on Tuesday night.
+The Yankees, off since finishing their three-game sweep of Minnesota on Monday in the other AL Division series, will go with James Paxton for Game 2 and Luis Severino for Game 3 in New York on Tuesday night.
+The order in the ALDS was Paxton, Tanaka and Severino.

+“Again, I felt like it was a good decision.
+Tough one to be made but similar to the Division Series, where I was going back and forth a lot,” Yankees manager Aaron Boone said.
+“Just felt like Masa here in Game 1 is the way I wanted to go in the end.”

+Both Hinch and Boone said their starters for Game 4 were to be determined, based on the status of the series.

 Tanaka allowed one run with seven strikeouts over five innings in Game 2 of the ALDS last Saturday, and Severino went four scoreless innings in the clinching game against the Twins on Monday.
 Paxton struck out eight and allowed three runs over 4 2/3 innings in the ALDS opener.